helmutschneider/swish-php/README.md

 // you may use an empty string for "password" if you are using the test certificates.
 $clientCert = ['path/to/client-cert.pem', 'password'];

+// Create a client for the production environment.
+To connect to the test environment
+// instead, you must pass the constant Client::SWISH_TEST_URL as the third parameter.
 $client = Client::make($rootCert, $clientCert);

 $pr = new PaymentRequest([